 The Metering Systems involved are all those from which the Central Data Collection Agent (CDCA) collects data.
 This covers Generator Metering Systems, Interconnector Metering Systems, Metering Systems recording the demand from customers directly connected to the Transmission System, Metering Systems associated with Grid Supply Point (GSP) Group circuits and Metering Systems associated with Systems Connection Point and Exemptable Generating Plants.

-Any references to Commissioning Tests and Proving Tests in this BSCP are covered in Code of Practice Four (Code of Practice for the Calibration, Testing and Commissioning Requirements of Metering Equipment for Settlement Purposes) and BSCP02 (Proving Test Requirements for Central Volume Allocation Metering Systems), respectively.
+[101-B]Any references to Commissioning Tests are covered in Code of Practice Four (Code of Practice for the Calibration, Testing and Commissioning Requirements of Metering Equipment for Settlement Purposes), and any references to Proving Tests and Commissioning End to End Checks (CEEC) in this BSCP are covered in BSCP02 (Proving Test Requirements for Central Volume Allocation Metering Systems).

 All Metering Systems must be uniquely identified to ensure that the data collected from each Metering System is correctly allocated within the various processes under the Code.